 - a.
-Tracks and discloses data, across successive time periods, on its performance on respecting the rights and aspirations of, and avoiding adverse impacts of its activities on, any Indigenous Peoples potentially affected by current and planned mines and associated facilities? - b.
-Audits and/or reviews, against a baseline and/or target(s), the effectiveness of its measures taken to respect the rights and aspirations of, and avoid adverse impacts of its activities on, all Indigenous Peoples potentially affected by current and planned mines and associated facilities? - c.
-Takes responsive action, based on the findings of these audits and/or reviews, to seek to improve its performance on respecting the rights and aspirations of, and avoiding adverse impacts of its activities on, any Indigenous Peoples potentially affected by current and planned mines and associated facilities?
+Tracks and discloses data, across successive time periods, on its performance on respecting the rights and aspirations of all Indigenous Peoples potentially affected by current and planned mines and associated facilities, as well as on avoiding adverse impacts on their livelihoods and heritage? - b.
+Audits and/or reviews, against a baseline and/or target(s), the effectiveness of its measures taken to respect the rights and aspirations of all Indigenous Peoples potentially affected by current and planned mines and associated facilities, as well as on avoiding adverse impacts on their livelihoods and heritage? - c.
+Takes responsive action, based on the findings of these audits and/or reviews, to seek to improve its performance on respecting the rights and aspirations of all Indigenous Peoples potentially affected by current and planned mines and associated facilities, as well as on avoiding adverse impacts on their livelihoods and heritage?